seattle to victoria ferry in victoria harbour

 Here they are in order of convenience from Seattle:

-1. The Victoria Clipper (2 hours 45 minutes) – A direct, high-speed, passenger-only catamaran that travels between Downtown Seattle and Victoria’s Inner Harbour.
+1. The Victoria Clipper (2 hours 45 minutes) – A direct, high-speed, passenger-only catamaran between Downtown Seattle and Victoria’s Inner Harbour.

-3. The Coho Ferry (4 hours 30 minutes) – A 1.5 hour sailing from Port Angeles, which a coastal town about a three hour drive from Seattle.
+3. The Coho Ferry (4 hours 30 minutes) – A 1.5-hour sailing from Port Angeles, a coastal town about a three-hour drive from Seattle.

-For me, the Victoria Clipper passenger ferry is far and away the best ferry to Victoria from Seattle.
+For me, the Victoria Clipper is far and away the best ferry from Seattle to Victoria.

 The Victoria Clipper

-If you’re looking for a scenic journey between Seattle and Victoria, look no further than the Victoria Clipper ferry.
-This ferry offers a unique opportunity to take in some of the most amazing views of both cities as you sail across the Puget Sound.
+If you’re looking for a scenic journey between Seattle and Victoria, look no further than the Victoria Clipper Ferry.
+This journey offers a unique opportunity to take in some of the most amazing views of both cities as you sail across Puget Sound.

 The FRS Clipper ferry route takes you through Puget Sound to the Strait of Juan de Fuca, a body of water connecting the Pacific Ocean to Victoria.